-Management Strategy Total # of Agree Disagree Comments Staff Pagementation Basis of staff recommendation PMN location on the neighborhood side.
-Responses #14: Only if neighbors provide access in location where impacts to the natural area are minimal. #15: I wouldn't mind a big fence to keep everyone out.
+Management Strategy Total # of Besponses Agree Disagree Comments Staff Basemmendation Basis of staff recommendation Management Strategy PMN location on the neighbor- hood side.
+Total # of Responses Agree Disagree #14: Only if neighbors provide access in location where impacts to the natural area are minimal. #15: I wouldn't mind a big fence to keep everyone out.
 But seems that the neighborhood likes to walk their dogs and horse riding is a high priority here.
 So think you should have a horse trail along our fence line.
 With another fence to stop people and dogs from going into wetlands.
 One of us might give access, maybe. #18: Horse accessible. #19: "?" in the Agree column. #21: Our neighborhood has neighborly, but narrow county lanes- we don't want everyone in Larimer County trying to park there.
 (When this citizen came by the office to drop-off his comment sheet, he stated that his house is the only one on the road closest to the lake.
-He is concerned that he will need to put up a gate at the private road to avoid it becoming a parking lot for people to pick up a walking trail to the PMN.
-If the city were to establish a distinct parking area to access the trail, that may ease this citizen's concerns). #23: No one from Victoria Estates uses or access the property as is!
-No need to disrupt wildlife or natural areas.
-Recommendation provide appropriate access and if they provide access at an appropriate location (probably along the east side of the development).
-23. Additional Comment #4: Hiking and bike trails would be nice.
-See strategies 13 & 14
+He is concerned that he will need to put up a gate at the private road to Staff Recommendation provide appropriate access Basis of staff recommendation and if they provide access at an appropriate location (probably along the east side of the development). avoid it becoming a parking lot for people to pick up a walking trail to the PMN.
+If the city were to estab- lish a distinct parking area to access the trail, that may ease this citizen's concerns).
+23. Additional Comment #23: No one from Victoria Estates uses or access the property as is!
+No need to disrupt wildlife or natural areas.#4: Hiking and bike trails would be See strategies 13 & 14 nice.